Analysis: What Happens When Friends Become Political Opponents? We're About To Find Out

 Cranley has a long reputation as a Cincinnati council member, mayor and two-time congressional candidate of being able to raise large sums of money.

 Through June 30, Cranley had raised $1.58 million for his gubernatorial campaign.
-Surprisingly, though, Cranley's haul is slightly less than the $1.64 million raised by Whaley – who hasn't been in the game as long as Cranley in terms of fundraising.
+Whaley has done better - $1.84 million to date.

+They are close to dead-even in terms of cash on hand - $1.35 million for Whaley, $1.31 million for Cranley.

 Cranley has been dominant in his mayoral campaigns.
 But when he has campaigned outside the city, it is a mixed record at best.